MohammedAl13/Elastic-SIEM-Mini-Lab/README.md

 Nmap is an open-source tool that facilitates network exploration, management, and security assessments.
 It identifies devices and services within a network, effectively mapping the network structure.
 Nmap performs scans to detect open ports, ascertain the operating systems and applications in use on target systems, and gather various network-related details.

+-With Kali Linux, nmap comes already pre-installed, so if you are using a different VM, you may be required to install it.
+Paste this into terminal to install nmap if you need to: sudo apt-get install nmap
+-